Shaw-git/shaw-git.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# About Me

-I am currently a Ph.D. student at the University of Florida under the supervision of [Prof. Sanjay Ranka](https://sanjayranka.com/) and [Prof. Anand Rangarajan](https://www.cise.ufl.edu/~anand/) .
-I got my bachelor's degree and master's degree at Sun Yat-Sen University in 2018 and 2020 respectively under the supervision of Prof. Dong Zhang.
-My research focuses on applying deep learning to solve practical problems.
-Currently, I am working on developing foundational diffusion models for lossy data compression and spatio-temporal data generation.
+I am a Ph.D. student at the University of Florida, supervised by [Prof. Sanjay Ranka](https://sanjayranka.com/) and [Prof. Anand Rangarajan](https://www.cise.ufl.edu/~anand/), and I will graduate in Fall 2025.
+I earned my bachelor's and master's degrees at Sun Yat-Sen University under the supervision of Prof. Dong Zhang in 2018 and 2020, respectively.
+My research focuses on applying deep learning to solve practical problems, with expertise spanning data compression, smart transportation, AI for science (e.g., climate modeling, turbulence), and human-computer interaction.

-My research interest includes:
+Currently, I am working on foundational diffusion models for error-bounded lossy data compression and spatiotemporal data generation.
+I also have experience with foundation models, unsupervised learning, point cloud data processing, and gesture, gaze, and pose estimation, as well as designing and building large-scale datasets.

+I am actively seeking a summer internship in 2025, with the goal of securing a return offer to begin full-time work at the end of 2025.

+## Research Interests:
-- Smart transportation
+- Smart Transportation
-- Unsupervised learning
+- Unsupervised Learning
-- Error bounded lossy data compression
+- Error-bounded Lossy Data Compression
 - Generative AI

 # 🔥 News